 The Sentry also said that Machar, Kiir's rival and former vice president, and members of his family had engaged "in several questionable transactions and business ventures" and enjoy an "extremely comfortable lifestyle living outside the country".

-The report also accused the system of international banks, businesses, arms brokers, real estate firms and lawyers of "knowingly or unknowingly facilitating the violent kleptocracy that South Sudan has become".
+The report also accused the system of international banks, businesses, arms brokers, property companies and lawyers of "knowingly or unknowingly facilitating the violent kleptocracy that South Sudan has become".

 "The Sentry's investigation found instances of reliance on these types of institutions and actors on five different continents: Europe, North America, Africa, Asia, and Australia," it said.